-Then we tried the food.
-Bloooody hell.
-The food in Jaffna is without a doubt some of our favourite food in the world.
-As a predominately Hindu area it’s a veggie’s dream and it’s harder to find meat on menu than veggie food.
-If only all countries were the same!
+Then we tried the food – bloooody hell.
+The food in Jaffna is without a doubt some of the most sensational food in the world.
+As a predominately Hindu area it’s a vegans dream and it’s harder to find meat on menu than veggie food – if only all countries were the same!
 The food was fresh, filling, incredibly tasty and so damn cheap – noticeably cheaper than the rest of Sri Lanka.

 The hot springs are believed to have healing properties and were filled with character, atmosphere and locals.
 I jumped in and shared the waters with a group of young boys who were very keen to show off their diving skills.
 Just outside we saw the Naguleswaram temple, one of the oldest shrines in the North according to our bus driver.
 Years ago it was destroyed by the Portuguese and again during the civil war but had recently been rebuilt.

 We wandered for hours, sat and had our fruity lunch and then continued vagabonding.
 With nowhere to be and no map to follow we drifted around the peninsula and lost track of time.
-After a few more hours we got a boat back over to the previous island and were isolated, away from humanity and driving into nothingness.
+After a few more hours a boat to us back over to the previous island and once again we were isolated, away from humanity and driving into nothingness.

 Jaffna, Northern Sri Lanka – Step Further Into Culture Pt.
 2

-The war and different waves of immigrantion have cut the North off from the rest of the country.
+The war and different waves of immigration have cut the North off from the rest of the country.
 This has pickled and fermented the culture creating a wonderfully rich mix of Sri Lankan flavours with Tamil spices.
 People are proud of their individualism and curious of visiting travellers, you’ll find collections of dusty vintage cars and lazy roadside cows, a tantalising and varied local cuisine and a HUGE area ripe for exploring without having to share it with others.
 Don’t read the guidebooks, don’t follow a map, just get to Jaffna and follow your senses, you won’t regret it!